 A student receiving financial assistance through the Ontario Student Assistance Program or any other award/scholarship program is strongly advised also to contact Student Financial Services regarding the status of that award upon withdrawal.

 The timing of the semester withdrawal and the reasons for it may have academic and financial implications.
 Up to the last day of classes, a student may withdraw without academic penalty.
-Students will be liable for fees payable in accordance with the refund schedule (see Chapter VI--Schedule of Fees regarding Refunds).
+Students will be liable for fees payable in accordance with the refund schedule (see Section V --Tuition and Fees regarding Refunds).

 A student who withdraws from the semester must return all outstanding loans from the Library immediately upon withdrawal regardless of the original due date.
 Any items not returned will be declared "lost" and charged to the student's account.